lizkim17/Structural-Thinking---Psychological-Constraint-2/Final Report/research-assessment.md

     2. Uses `stringr` functions in a data transformation pipeline

         -   [x] Objective attempt
-        -   [ ] Objective met
+        -   [x] Objective met
-        -   Grader comments:
+        -   Grader comments: I see that you do a lot of line-by-line/column-by-column reassignment and text replacement in both you .R script and .qmd.
+You can use stringr functions to do the same things much more efficiently!

 12. Use `forcats` functions to work with factor variables